athkdev/blog/content/leetcode resources/3016 Minimum Number of Pushes to Type Word II.md

 - **Runtime**

-  The runtime complexity here is $O(N * log N)$ since we are sorting the array.
+  The runtime complexity here is $O(U)$ where U is the unique characters in the input string `word`.

 - **Memory**

-  The memory usage is $O(N)$ since we use a dictionary to store frequencies of characters.
+  The memory usage is $O(N)$ since we are using a `collections.Counter` which inherently is a dictionary.

 — A